Shagshag/prestashop-documentation/CMSCategoryCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\CMSCategory.php line 415
+* This method is defined in [classes/CMSCategory.php line 415](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CMSCategory.php#415)

 #### Arguments